holoviz/panel/doc/how_to/interactivity/bind_component.md

 # Add reactivity to components

-This guide addresses how to bind parameters and bound functions on components.
+This guide addresses how to bind *Parameters* and bound functions on components.

 :::{versionadded} 1.0.0
-Bind parameters, widgets and bound functions to component parameters.
+Bind *Parameters*, widgets and bound functions to component *Parameters*.
 :::

 ---

-The power to binding parameters, widgets and interactive functions to component parameters can be used with all of Panel's widgets and panes.
-This provides a powerful way to add interactivity to an application and update specific parameters without writing callbacks.
+The power to binding *Parameters*, widgets and interactive functions to component *Parameters* can be used with all of Panel's widgets and panes.
+This provides a powerful way to add interactivity to an application and update specific *Parameters* without writing callbacks.

 Let's start with an using existing components to give you an idea of the power behind this.
-In this example we bind the value of a slider widget to the `page_size` parameter of the [Tabulator](../../reference/widgets/Tabulator) widget.
+In this example we bind the value of a slider widget to the `page_size` *Parameter* of the [Tabulator](../../reference/widgets/Tabulator) widget.
 This will allow you to change the page size of the table with the slider:

 ```{pyodide}
 import pandas as pd